-Publishing Workflow Overview (2026)
+Publishing workflow overview (2026)

 - Build the interior PDF at the right trim size, page count, and prompt density

-- Design the cover with the right niche aesthetic (calm pastels for gratitude, athletic imagery for fitness)
+- Design the cover with niche-appropriate imagery

-- Price strategically - $5.99 to $14.99 by niche and trim size
+- Price strategically - $5.99 to $14.99 by niche and trim

 - Launch a series instead of a single title for compounding revenue